Beer and Food

 My favourite part was the food pairings.

-I never paid attention to how the food could change the taste of the beer,
+I never paid attention to how the food could change the taste of the beer.

-it was mind blowing!
+It was mind blowing!

 "